azdavis/millet/docs/keywords.md

 val _ = List.map (fn x => x + 1) [1, 3, 8]
 ```

-Often used as the argument to higher-order functions, to avoid having to declare and name small "helper" functions.
+Often used to define arguments to higher-order functions, to avoid having to declare and name small helper functions.

 ## `if`